malaidev/Tutorials/lessons/lesson-1/README.md

 ```bash
 rune run lesson-1.rune
 ```
-You will get a random number every time you will run the `Rune run lesson-1.rune` command.
+You will get a random number every time you will run the `rune run lesson-1.rune` command.

 Did you have fun building your first `rune`?
 Next, we will build a `rune`  using an ML model.